codeurjc-students/2025-GoEventsNow/README.md

 ### 🥉 **Basic**

-> These functionalities represents the minimum required for the application to operate correctly and provide the event browsing and ticket management experience:
+> These functionalities represent the minimum required for the application to operate correctly and provide the event browsing and ticket management experience:

 - **Anonymous User** 🕵️:
     - View and explore the main list of events.